rufuller/rufuller/README.md

 - 👋 Hi, I’m @rufuller
 - 👀 I’m interested in frontend web development and writing (creative and technical).
 I love creating, whether in fiction or web development.
 Finding a way to marry the two is my ultimate goal.
-- 🌱 I’m currently learning HTML, CSS, and JS
+- 🌱 I’m transitioning into technical writing from creative writing and dabble in HTML and CSS
 - 📫 How to reach me: LinkedIn or email

 <!---